 Tracey Low is currently Executive Producer at Manchester International Festival.
 For MIF Tracey has produced work with artists including Douglas Gordon, Peter Sellars, Robert Wilson, Marina Abramović, Inne Goris, Punchdrunk, Young@Heart Chorus, Neil Bartlett and Oily Cart.
 Tracey is currently a director on the boards of Rajni Shah Projects, Peut-être Theatre Company and Crying Out Loud.
 She studied Theology at the University of Manchester.

-Thanks to Gavin Stride, not just for his well received pearls of wisdom, but also for encouraging the regular consumption of good quality cake.
-Thanks also to Mary Helen Young, Alison Duthie, Chris Thomson, Amy Belson, Steve Clarke, Sarah Macnee and Jeni Walwin.
+Thanks to Jessica Hepburn, Gavin Stride, Mary Helen Young, Alison Duthie, Chris Thomson, Amy Belson, Steve Clarke, Sarah Macnee and Jeni Walwin.